raiment-studios/monorepo/source/lib/engine/README.md

 ![](https://img.shields.io/badge/license-MIT-039)
 [![](https://img.shields.io/badge/feedback-welcome!-1a6)](https://github.com/raiment-studios/monorepo/discussions)

-A JavaScript + WASM simulation and game engine built on top of THREE.js.
+A JavaScript + WASM simulation and game engine built on top of [three.js](https://threejs.org/).
+It is specifically tailored to Raiment Studios style games including 2.5D and 3D geometry, a pixel-based rendering style, and procedural generation and updates

 ## Getting started